kalijauhari/project_ts/README.md

-Student Management System
+Student Management System <br>

-Table of Contents
+Table of Contents <br>
-Introduction
+Introduction <br>
-Features
+Features <br>
-Technologies Used
+Technologies Used <br>
-System Architecture
+System Architecture <br>
-Database Schema
+Database Schema <br>
-Installation
+Installation <br>
-Usage
+Usage <br>
-Contributing
+Contributing <br>
-License
+License <br>
-🚀 Introduction
+🚀 Introduction <br>
 The Student Management System is a powerful and user-friendly web application designed to efficiently manage student-related information.
 It offers a seamless experience for users to access, update, and submit essential data, providing a convenient platform for students and administrators alike.
-The project aims to enhance the overall management experience and streamline student data in a modern and intuitive manner.
+The project aims to enhance the overall management experience and streamline student data in a modern and intuitive manner. <br>

-✨ Features
+✨ Features <br>
 User Registration and Login: New users can quickly sign up and existing users can securely log in to their accounts. <br>

 Complete Information Submission: Students can provide detailed information such as college, course, department, guide name, project title, and project submission date. <br>